 Budapest mass events are notorious of the blue plastic toilet boxes, made by a company called ToiToi, emitting a smell which is a horrible mixture of feces, urine and chlorine.
 The Monday riots saw the first use of mobile toilets as barricade building elements in the 16-year old history of Hungarian democracy.
 Rioters deployed the ToiTois on Rákóczi út, using the boxes’ doors as improvised shields to block incoming bullets.

-Barricade Building Block, Budapest 2006" contest is:
+And the winner of the "Best Barricade Building Block, Budapest 2006" contest is:

 S.Z.A.B.A.D.S.Á.G.